 What is a VA Award Letter?

-Specifically, this letter indicates a veteran’s disability ratings along with the corresponding amount of monthly compensation.
+Specifically, this letter indicates a veteran’s disability rating(s) along with the corresponding amount of monthly compensation.
 The date of a VA award letter is especially important, because veterans will have one year from that date to file a timely Notice of Disagreement.

 What Does a VA Award Letter Look Like?

-The VA award letter will typically begin with VA stating, “We made a decision on your VA benefits”.
+An award letter will typically begin with VA stating, “We made a decision on your VA benefits.”
 The letter will then guide the veteran through the details surrounding the decision and include information regarding the next steps a veteran may take now that a decision has been issued.

 |Combined Rating Evaluation||Effective Date|